Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 In Plone 5, the custom fields displayed in the user profile and registration forms are managed by `plone.schemaeditor`.

-They are dynamically editable from the Plone control panel.
+They're dynamically editable from the Plone control panel.
 They can be imported from a `GenericSetup` profile file named `userschema.xml`.

 If you have some custom member properties in your Plone site, be aware of the following.